szilvia-csernus/rabbit_rescue/README.md

 The relational database is built with `PostgreSQL` and Django's object-model system.
 I'm utilizing Django's built-in `auth` app and the `admin` panel, where users with `staff` permissions can add/edit/delete rabbit records.

 The data model for rabbits comprises of 3 tables.
-As adoption of rabbits often happens in groups, I panned to list these rabbits together on the website.
+As adoption of rabbits often happens in groups, I planned to list these rabbits together on the website.
 For this, I needed a `rabbit_group` model, which can include one or more individual rabbits.
 Similarly, the `image` model belongs to the rabbit_group, not to the individual rabbit, as the rabbits are often pictured together, not individually.

 ![data-model](readme-images/data-model.jpeg)